JoshBrown0606/cosmicdump/README.md

 The final operator, `!`, makes it so that the next operator will only be executed if the current element of the tape is equal to the `!` operator's reserved value.

+Any characters that are not operators are considered comments.

 ###  *I have no example code for this language as I am too lazy to write it.*